 yet another "Delete All..." button to remove yet another collection of

 So now we're done.
 But, no, not really, just kidding.
 There are dozens

 of browsers out there - Safari, Firefox, MS Exploder, and the new kid,

-Chrome, to name just a few - all have different storage/tracking and
+Chrome (best avoided), to name a few - all have different